Delicious & Affordable: 5 Must-Try Slow Cooker Meals

 Instructions

-• Cook on low for 5-6 hours or high for 2-3 hours, or until the pork and potatoes are cooked.
+• Cook on low for 5–6 hours or high for 2–3 hours, until the pork is cooked and the potatoes are tender.

 Servings: 5 people